San Francisco mayoral candidates battle for 'soul' of city

 "The soul of the city is being ripped away.
 San Francisco's a jewel, we're an icon and we're just being torn apart because everybody hates everybody," said Angela Alioto, a former San Francisco supervisor and daughter of a former mayor who is also running for mayor.

-The last time San Francisco had a competitive mayor's race was in 2003, and once again, the race is a battle between so-called progressives and moderates over issues of development, homelessness and quality of life.
+The last time San Francisco had a mayor's race without an incumbent was in 2003, and once again, the contest is a battle between so-called progressives and moderates over issues of development, homelessness and quality of life.

 The leading candidates in this year's race have compelling life stories: